Skip to content

 About the Landfill

 Zion Landfill accepts municipal solid waste, contaminated soils, and special waste.
-Continually operated since 1981, the current landfill covers 317.9 acres and has a permitted disposal volume of 21,469,000 CY.
+Continually operated since 1981, the current landfill has a permitted facility boundary of 441.9 acres and a permitted volume increase of 12,726,000 CY with the recent Site 2 North Expansion.
 The landfill services the areas of City of Zion, Lake County, Cook County, eastern McHenry County (including the following townships: Algonquin, Burton, Dorr, Grafton, Greenwood, Hebron, McHenry, Nunda and Richmond) and Kenosha County, Wisconsin.

 Hours of Operation